The Majestic (film): Voices

-Garry Marshall, Paul Mazursky, Sydney Pollack, Carl Reiner, and Rob Reiner provide vocal cameos as the unseen Studio Executives.
+Unseen studio executives providing vocal cameos include Garry Marshall, Paul Mazursky, Sydney Pollack, Carl Reiner, and Rob Reiner.

 Production

 The original script by Michael Sloane had the working title of The Bijou, and was the title when Jim Carrey signed on in August 2000.

 The town of Ferndale, California provided many of the interior and exterior locations for The Majestic.
 The namesake theater was built as a false-front in the Ferndale municipal parking lot, and many Main Street buildings were modified by the film company.

 Train scenes were recorded on the California Western Railroad in Fort Bragg, California.
 The lighthouse used was Point Cabrillo Light.

 The film is Frank Darabont's sole theatrical film that isn't a film adaptation of one of Stephen King's works.

 Reception

 Box office

 The Majestic earned $27 million at the box office in the United States and another $9 million outside the United States, which brings the worldwide total to $37 million.
 The film's failure at the box office was partly due to competition with The Lord of the Rings: The Fellowship of the Ring, Ocean's Eleven, Jimmy Neutron: Boy Genius and Harry Potter and the Sorcerer's Stone.
 The film was released in the United Kingdom on May 24, 2002, and failed to reach the Top 10.